This website provides some (haphazard) information on selected projects and artworks from 1996 to today.

 RED FLOWERS ROUNDABOUT

 I would describe my practice as a creative form of geography.
-I am interested in a creative, imaginative and critical relationship to place, spaces, encounters and events in all and any of its potential manifestations – ecological, socio-political, topological, phenomenological and/or nonsensical.
-It stems from a deep belief that art generates and offers a rich, nuanced and essential form of knowledge, albeit elusive and multivalent, of where and what we are, what became and what might become.
+I am interested in a creative, imaginative and critical relationship to our cultural, biotic and material environment in all and any of its potential manifestations – ecological, phenomenological, socio-political, topographical.
+It stems from a deep belief that art generates and offers rich, nuanced and essential forms of knowledge, albeit elusive and multivalent, of where and what we are, what became and what might become.

-Dan Shipsides is an artist and researcher based in Orchid Studios and also a senior lecturer at the Belfast School of Art where he is co-director of the MFA Fine Art programme.
+Dan Shipsides is an artist and researcher based in Orchid Studios and also a senior lecturer at the Belfast School of Art where he is the director of the MFA Fine Art programme.
 As an artist he works individually and within collaborative dynamics, notably that of Shipsides and Beggs Projects.

 Shipsides was awarded the Cathedral Quarter Arts Festival award in 2023 (ha ha - Syzygetically Speaking).
-In 2017 he completed a moving image commission (Three Points Down to Zero) supported by aemi and Dublin Docklands in 2017.
-He was awarded an AHRC Landscape and Environment Award (Touchstone Testpiece) in 2006, ACNI Major Artist Award (Lateral Practice and Climbing) in 2004, in 2000 won the Nissan Art Award IMMA (Bamboo Support) Dublin and 1998 won the Perspective award, OBG, Belfast (The Stone Bridge).
+In 2017 he completed a moving image commission (Three Points Down to Zero) supported by AEMI and Dublin Docklands in 2017.
+He was awarded an AHRC Landscape and Environment Award in 2026 (Touchstone Testpiece), ACNI Major Artist Award in 2004 (Lateral Practice and Climbing), in 2000 won the Nissan Art Award IMMA (Bamboo Support) Dublin and 1998 won the Perspective award, OBG, Belfast (The Stone Bridge).

 He (inc. with Shipsides and Beggs Projects) has exhibited nationally and internationally including; CQAF, Belfast (ha ha - Syzygetically Speaking), American University Museum - Katzen Gallery (Another Fine Mess), La Cuisine, France (The Lament of the Accolade Tree), L'Orangerie Bastogne, Belgium (Still not out of the Woods), Microclima (Venice Biennale collateral - The Iron Way), ACCA, Melbourne (Desire Lines), The MAC, Belfast (Still not out of the Woods), South London Gallery (Games & Theory), Castlefield Gallery, Manchester (Radical Architecture), Wings Project Art Space, Switzerland (Performance), Arnolfini Gallery, Bristol (Elastic Frontiers), Konsthall C, Stockholm, Sweden (Under plattan, ängen!), Platform Guranti, Istanbul (Hit & Run), Confederation Gallery, PEI, Canada (Beauty Queens), HEDAH, Maastricht (Rochers à Fontainebleau), Riga Sculpture Quadrennial, Latvia (European Space), Golden Thread Gallery, Belfast (Beta), Temple Bar Gallery, Dublin (Pioneers), Museum of Contemporary Art, Sydney (Sporting Life).
 Smart Project Space, Amsterdam (Endure), Melbourne International Biennial, Australia (Signs of Life).